About the Flinn Foundation

 A longtime Arizona leader in health care, education, and public policy, Jack B. Jewett joined the Flinn Foundation in June 2009 as President & CEO.
 In this role, he is responsible for all grant programs and operations of the Flinn Foundation.

-Mr. Jewett joined the Foundation after serving as Vice President for University Advancement at California State University-Monterey Bay, where he oversaw fundraising, public and media relations, strategic communications, alumni and government relations, and special events.
+Mr. Jewett joined the Foundation after serving as Vice President for University Advancement at California State University-Monterey Bay.
 Previously, he served in a variety of leadership roles within the private, public, and nonprofit sectors in Arizona for more than 40 years.

 Before moving to California in 2007, Mr. Jewett held senior public policy and government relations positions with Tucson Medical Center for 13 years.
 He previously had served as president of Territorial Newspapers, a family-owned publishing and printing company in Tucson.
 He served on the Arizona Board of Regents from 1998-2006, including a term as president; and five terms in the Arizona House of Representatives, from 1983-1992, the final two years as majority whip.

-A University of Arizona graduate, Mr. Jewett currently serves on the board of directors of the national Association of Governing Boards of Universities and Colleges, as well as the Tucson-based Thomas R. Brown Foundations.
-Previously, he chaired the Governor’s Council on Workforce Policy, and was a member of the Governor’s P-20 Council, and the Early Childhood Development and Health Board.
+A University of Arizona graduate, Mr. Jewett currently serves on the board of trustees of the Tucson-based Thomas R. Brown Foundations and is a member of the Greater Phoenix Leadership Council.
+Previously, he served on the board of directors for the National Association of Governing Boards of Universities and Colleges, chaired the Governor’s Council on Workforce Policy, and was a member of the Governor’s P-20 Council, and the Early Childhood Development and Health Board.
 He is a former United Way of Greater Tucson board member and campaign chair, and has served on numerous councils, committees, and advisory groups in education, health care, and workforce policy.

 William A. Read, Ph.D., Senior Vice President, Research & Special Programs